rtulip/haystack/README.md

 }
 ```

-Because manipulating items solely on the stack can become very tedious (not to mention adds a significant mental burden), you are able to create scoped variables using the `var [ident ..]` syntax.
+Because manipulating items solely on the stack can become very tedious (not to mention adds a significant mental burden), you are able to create scoped variables using the `as [ident ..]` syntax.
 Variables will last for the duration of their scope, and are cosumed from the top of the stack.

 ```
 fn main() {
     1 2
-    var [one two]
+    as [one two]
     one print
     two print
     two print